wellcomecollection/docs/rfcs/026-relevance_reporting_service/README.md

 We need to have confidence and instil transparency in the way that our search relevancy works.

-Any test to help with this will need to be against our production data, as that is exactly what people will be seeing.
+We should test using the same data people are seeing.

 ### Use cases